 Cool Off With an Ice Cream Social

 Craft your own ice cream social, where guests can help themselves to a toppings bar.
-You can serve American favorites like banana splits or root beer floats, or get a gelato cart for a little European flair.
+You can serve American favorites like banana splits and root beer floats, or get a gelato cart for a little European flair.

 Dive Into a Pool Party